RN to BSN Online

 PSY3250 Lifespan Development (4 hours)

-Students enrolled in the online RN to BSN completion program are required to complete a one-day residency after completion of NUR3280.
+Students enrolled in the online RN to BSN adult degree completion program are required to complete a one-day residency after completion of NUR3280.
 During the on-campus residency, students participate in an assessment and evaluation of their knowledge of health assessment content, including diagnostic reasoning, clinical assessment skills and therapeutic communication.
 Students also will participate in a forum centered on discussion of course material as a community of learners, allowing for face-to-face interaction with faculty and peers.

 Fees associated with the residency requirement are not included in the tuition cost of the nursing courses.
 Additional costs for lodging and meals are the responsibility of the students.
-Students may wish to utilize campus accommodations.
+Students may wish to utilize on-campus accommodations.

 Once your degree is completed, then what?
 Check out more information about the different careers in healthcare.